Below are services available to all members of the general public.

 Consider the library an extension of your space - we have spaces to read, study, meet, play and more.

 Reading Areas and Study Desks: There are several open locations around the library set aside for quiet work/reading or small-group meetings.
 Feel free to look around and find a space that suits you.
 If you are in need of a more secluded workspace, see "Reserve a Meeting/Study Room" below.

 Reserve a Meeting/Study Room: The library has several meeting and study rooms available for reservation or on a walk-in basis.
 Please see our full Meeting Room Policy for general rules, reservation information and detailed descriptions of meeting room types, amenities and restrictions.
-To book a space, contact library staff or visit our LibCal Booking Site.
+To book a space, contact library staff.

 Kids Zone: The children's section holds our children's book collection and is equipped with a variety of toys and games suitable for our young visitors.
 Two family restrooms and a nursing room are located in close proximity to the Kids Zone.
 For more information about the Kids Zone and children's programs and services, visit our Kids webpage.

 Teen Zone: The Teen Zone is home to Young Adult books, graphic novels, video games and more.
 Several Study rooms, comfortable seating and a gaming area is also available.
 For more information about the Teen Zone and teen/tween programs and services, visit our Teens webpage.